Culture of Albania: Architecture

 Butrint is a UNESCO World Heritage Site since 1992.

 The country's architecture reflect a rich variety of architectural styles and is rooted in its history, culture and religion.
 Influences from distant social, religious and exotic communities have contributed to the variety of the architectural landscape in Albania that is richly revealed by archaeological finds that nonetheless retains a certain amount of continuity across history.

 Some of the earliest productions, notably from Illyrians, Ancient Greeks and Romans, are found scattered throughout the country.
 The best collection of Ancient architecture can be found in Butrint in the southwest, Apollonia, Durrës and Byllis in the west and Amantia and Phoenice in the south.
 Religion and kingship do not seem to have played an important role in the planning of these towns at that time.

 In the Middle Ages a variety of architecture styles developed in the form of dwelling, defense, worship and engineering structures.
 The consolidation of Albanian principalities gave rise to Varosha, or neighborhoods outside city walls.
 Examples of such developments are centred in Petrele, Krujë, Tepelenë and Lezhë originating from the feudal castle.
 Some inherited historic structures were damaged by invading Ottoman forces.
-It is important to note that Ali Pashe Tepelena embarked on a major castle building campaign throughout Epirus.
+Ali Pashe Tepelena embarked on a major castle building campaign throughout Epirus.

 Much earlier, the introduction of Christianity brought churches and monasteries which otherwhile became the center of most towns and cities in the country.
 Byzantine churches and Ottoman mosques are also on the best examples and legacies of Byzantines and Ottomans, which are specifically exemplified in Berat, Gjirokastër and Korçë region.

 In the eighteenth and nineteenth centuries, Albanian medieval towns underwent urban transformations by various Austro-Hungarian and Italian architects, giving them the appearance of western European cities.
 This can be particularly seen in Tirana and Korçë.
 They introduced architectural styles such as Historicism, Art Nouveau, Neo-Renaissance and Neoclassicism.